 - Chest pain or pressure or a fast heartbeat.

 - Very nervous and excitable.

-- This drug may sometimes cause very bad breathing problems.
+- This drug may sometimes cause severe breathing problems.
 This may be life-threatening.
-When this happens with a puffer (inhaler) or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of this drug.
-If your child has trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.
+When this happens with an inhaler or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of this drug.
+If you have trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.